Imageomics/LatLonCover/README.md

 # LatLonCover
-Land usage descriptions for neighborhoods around given lat/long
+This repo creates a function that summarizes land coverage around a location (as defined by one pair of latitude and longitude coordinates)  within the United States.
+For example, given location  40.34506167	latitude and -74.72523667 longitude, outcomes from this effort will 1) center a small and large bounding box around the coordinates and 2) use data provided mainly from [CropScape](https://nassgeodata.gmu.edu/CropScape) to report the proportions of areas within the bounding boxes that are designated as Agriculture, Barren, Developed, etc.

+The documentation summarizes the data sources used for this repository and concludes with a descripion of function outcomes.

 ## Data Sources

-### iNaturalist
+### iNaturalist (optional)

-We use locations from citizen science organism reporting.
-Locations are reported in latitude and longitude points (decimal degree format).
+Though locations of subjects of intereset can be reported using any software/application, we use locations from the citizen science organism reporting platform called iNaturalist.
+Regardless of the applications,  locations need to be reported as latitude and longitude points (decimal degree format).

 "iNaturalist is a global community of naturalists, scientists, and members of the public sharing over a million wildlife sightings to teach one another about the natural world while creating high-quality citizen science data for science and conservation".
 [1]
 [iNaturalist API](https://api.inaturalist.org/v1/docs/)